logdatatech/Code.Truth/Anti-Patterns.md

 > [Coding by exception](https://en.wikipedia.org/wiki/Coding_by_exception) Adding new code to handle each special case as it is recognized

-> [Design pattern](https://en.wikipedia.org/wiki/Design_pattern) The use of patterns has itself been called an anti-pattern, a sign that a system is not employing enough [Abstraction principle (computer programming)](<https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)>)[](https://en.wikipedia.org/wiki/Anti-pattern)
+> [Design pattern](https://en.wikipedia.org/wiki/Design_pattern) The use of patterns has itself been called an anti-pattern, a sign that a system is not employing enough [Abstraction principle (computer programming)](<https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)>)

 > [Error hiding](https://en.wikipedia.org/wiki/Error_hiding) Catching an error message before it can be shown to the user and either showing nothing or showing a meaningless message.
-This anti-pattern is also named Diaper Pattern.
+This anti-pattern is also named **Diaper Pattern**.
 Also can refer to erasing the [Stack trace](https://en.wikipedia.org/wiki/Stack_trace) during exception handling, which can hamper debugging.

 > [Hard code](https://en.wikipedia.org/wiki/Hard_code) Embedding assumptions about the environment of a system in its implementation

-> [[Spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code)](https://en.wikipedia.org/wiki/Spaghetti_code) Programs whose structure consists of too many layers of inheritance
+> [Spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code)](https://en.wikipedia.org/wiki/Spaghetti_code) Programs whose structure consists of too many layers of inheritance, Programs whose structure is barely comprehensible, especially because of misuse of code structures

-> [Lava flow (programming)](<https://en.wikipedia.org/wiki/Lava_flow_(programming)>) Retaining undesirable (redundant or low-quality) code because removing it is too expensive or has unpredictable consequences[](https://en.wikipedia.org/wiki/Anti-pattern)[](https://en.wikipedia.org/wiki/Anti-pattern)
+> [Lava flow (programming)](<https://en.wikipedia.org/wiki/Lava_flow_(programming)>) Retaining undesirable (redundant or low-quality) code because removing it is too expensive or has unpredictable consequences

 > [Loop-switch sequence](https://en.wikipedia.org/wiki/Loop-switch_sequence) Encoding a set of sequential steps using a switch within a loop statement